A1Swartz/pyvisor/README.md

 ### setup the host
 1. install required packages
-    - ```pip install opencv-python flask flask-socketio```
+    - ```pip install opencv-python flask flask-socketio vidgear```

-2. grab the latest release version [of mediamtx](https://github.com/bluenviron/mediamtx), and grab the one for your os
-    - just in case mediamtx doesn't exist anymore, the last known version that i know works with pyvisor is bundled in this repo + a config

-3. setup your startup commands in `config.json`, **AND YOUR SERIAL PORT FOR YOUR PI**
+2. setup your startup commands in `config.json`, **AND YOUR SERIAL PORT FOR YOUR PI/TTL CONVERTER**

-4. and then `sudo python3 main.py` (or just `python3 main.py` for windows users)
+3. and then `sudo python3 main.py` (or just `python3 main.py` for windows users)

-**IF YOU WANT TO USE WEBRTC WHIP (which comes default), VIEW BELOW**
+**IF YOU WANT TO USE WEBRTC WHIP (which ~~comes default~~ is now depreciated), VIEW BELOW**

-if you want to use my somewhat-custom-but-shitty protcol (thank you), you can switch `"streamBackend"` in the `config.json` to cv2
+if you want to use my protcol (thank you), you can switch `"streamBackend"` in the `config.json` to cv2, and turn off cv2-ng
 this requires no dependencies other than cv2 (and gstreamer if you pick that as cv2's backend)
-be aware that this has the same latency as WHIP, but at a much lower framerate (quality good now (wahoo!))
+be aware that this has the same latency as WHIP/cv2-ng, but at a lower framerate (quality good now (wahoo!))

+cv2-ng is still cv2, but uses vidgear as a backend, which provides EXTREMELY FAST framerates and super low latency
+i highly recommend using this, and not webrtc

 ## using WebRTC WHIP for streaming
 since WHIP is so new, you need obs studio 30.0.0